-- Compare the prices of sold homes within the past three months with homes presently on the market.
+- Price comparisons: Research the prices of sold homes within the past three months with homes presently on the market.
 Are prices going up or down?
 Who is your competition?
 If you were a buyer, which home would you buy?
 Consider prices buyers see and price your home accordingly, but keep the price in line with the sold sales.

-- Ask your bank for a beneficiary demand.
-This will give you an accurate payoff figure.
-You can't use the unpaid balance from your mortgage statement because it does not include per diem interest nor a reconveyance fee, wire charges or prepayment penalties.
+- A beneficiary demand: Asking your bank for this will give you an accurate payoff figure.
+You can't use the unpaid balance from your mortgage statement because it does not include per diem interest nor a reconveyance fee, wire charges, or prepayment penalties.
 Subtract this amount plus 30 days of interest to determine gross equity.

-- Tour open houses in your neighborhood.
-Look for trends.
+- Tour open houses: Look for trends at other homes for sale in your neighborhood.
 Note what makes one home more appealing than another.
 If you can drive desire in a buyer, a buyer will make an emotional decision, not necessarily a practical nor affordable decision.
-And that can result in more money for you.
+That can result in more money for you.

 It might cost a little bit of money to get your home ready for market, but the return should far outweigh the expense.
-A recent client of mine hired professional landscapers and upgraded many of the home's features.
-It was spotless from top to bottom and sold over list price in one day.
+Things such as cosmetic repairs, painting, and landscaping can upgrade many of a home's features.
+The expense can be worth it if the homes sells over list price in a short period of time.

-- You can prepare your home for sale on a budget.
-Set aside an amount you can afford for repairs and for sprucing up the place.
+- Set a budget: Set aside an amount you can afford for repairs and for sprucing up the place.
 Ask your agent to help you determine which home improvement items to tackle.

-- Don't spend a lot of money in the bathroom.
-Most buyers poke their heads in and don't spend any time in the bathroom.
-But keep the room extremely clean.
-Buy new hand towels and tie ribbons around them.
+- Skip the bathroom: Most buyers poke their heads in and don't spend any time in the bathroom, so don't invest too much on yours unless there are major issues.
+Keep the room extremely clean, buy new hand towels, and tie ribbons around them.
 If the room is a dark color, paint it white.

 Examine Fees in the Sales Contract

-Buried in the paperwork in your 10- to 20-page offer will be a list of fees the buyers and sellers will pay.
-In addition, the buyer might ask for additional inspection reports or even a seller concession toward closing costs.
+Buried in the paperwork of your 10- to 20-page offer will be a list of fees the buyers and sellers will pay.
+In addition, a buyer might ask for additional inspection reports or even a seller concession toward closing costs.
 All of these costs are negotiable.
-If the buyer asks for 3 percent toward closing costs, consider increasing the sales price to compensate.
+If a buyer asks for 3% toward closing costs, consider increasing the sales price to compensate.

-- When it comes time to respond to an offer, negotiate the fees.
-Even if it's customary for the seller to pay certain fees in your area, you can always the ask buyer to pay them in a counter offer.
+- Negotiate: When it comes time to respond to an offer, negotiate the fees.
+Even if it's customary for a seller to pay certain fees in your area, you always can the ask buyer to pay them in a counter offer.